-- ix.
-Other.
-Describe the activities and the results of these activities: In the case of unintentional fraud on behalf of a child care provider, the provider may be required to participate in a training to review proper billing and enrollment policies and procedures. - d.
-Check and describe all activities that the Lead Agency will use to investigate and recover improper payments due to agency errors.
-Include in the description how each activity assists in the investigation and recovery of improper payments due to administrative errors.
-Include a description of the results of such activity. - i.
-N/A. the Lead Agency does not recover misspent funds due to agency errors. - □ ii.
+17. In the case of unintentional fraud on behalf of a child care provider, the provider may be required to participate in a training to review proper billing and enrollment policies and procedures. d.
+Check and describe all activities that the Lead Agency will use to investigate and reimproper payments due to agency errors.
+Include in the description how each activities in the investigation and recovery of improper payments due to administrate errors.
+Include a description of the results of such activity. er payments due to agency errors.
+Include in the description how each activity in the investigation and recovery of improper payments due to administrative $\boxtimes$ i.
+N/A. the Lead Agency does not recover misspent funds due to agency errors. ii.
 Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.

-Describe the activities and the results of these activities: Click or tap here to enter text.
+Describe the activities and the results of these activities: Click or tap here to enter text . iii.

-□ iii.
 Coordinate with and refer to the other state/territory agencies (e.g., state/territory collection agency, law enforcement agency).

-Describe the activities and the results of these activities: Click or tap here to enter text.
+Describe the activities and the results of these activities: Click or tap here to enter text. iv.

-□ iv.
 Recover through repayment plans.

-Describe the activities and the results of these activities: Click or tap here to enter text.
+Describe the activities and the results of these activities: Click or tap here to enter text. ٧.

-□ v.
 Reduce payments in subsequent months.

-Describe the activities and the results of these activities: Click or tap here to enter text.
+Describe the activities and the results of these activities: Click or tap here to enter text. vi.

-□ vi.
 Recover through state/territory tax intercepts.

-Describe the activities and the results of these activities: Click or tap here to enter text.
+Describe the activities and the results of these activities: Click or tap here to enter text. vii.

-□ vii.
 Recover through other means.

-Describe the activities and the results of these activities: Click or tap here to enter text.
+Describe the activities and the results of these activities: Click or tap here to enter text . viii.

-viii.
 Establish a unit to investigate and collect improper payments and describe the composition of the unit.

-Describe the activities and the results of these activities: Click or tap here to enter text.
+Describe the activities and the results of these activities: Click or tap here to enter text. ix.

-□ ix.
 Other.
 Describe the activities and the results of these activities: Click or tap here to enter text.